The Story of Joy

 That was in 2015.

-It took me 4 years to build up the courage to finally do it.
+It took me 4 more years to build up the courage to finally do it.
 On January 15, 2019, I submitted my “retirement form” with the least amount of fanfare possible.
 They didn’t even have a resignation form - that shows you how often teachers leave the profession.
 Many don’t.

 I was sitting alone in our bedroom while the kids napped.
 I filled out an online form through the school board.
 I was asked to pick my last day from a calendar.
 I called out to Eric, “am I really going to do this?!”
 His answer, “Do you want to keep going for another 15 years?”
 Me, “no.” I clicked submit.
 Just like that.
 A click of a button and I ended an entire career.
 Maybe a bit dramatic, but that’s how it felt at the time.

 But it was ending one part of my life and putting myself in a position where I would be forced to start something new.
-I wanted our kids to grow up seeing a mom who loves what she does.
+I wanted our kids to grow up seeing a mom who loved what she did.
 I wanted them to feel brave enough to do work that is meaningful to them and not worry about the expectations or views of others, so I needed to do that myself.

 And then I find out what LYKKE means…